 If he is successful, he will be the eligible recipient of a 50% increase of workers’ comp benefits.

-The McMahan law firm serves the Chattanooga and Knoxville Tennessee areas.
+The McMahan law firm serves the Chattanooga, Tennessee area.
 We are readily available to assist you with the difficult question of, “what can you do if you’re injured in an unsafe working environment?”
-Our Knoxville workers’ comp attorneys can assist you every step of the way to help you choose the best decision for you, your finances, and your injuries.
+Our workers’ comp attorneys can assist you every step of the way to help you choose the best decision for you, your finances, and your injuries.

 If you have fallen victim to a case similar to the example above, you could also be eligible for an increase of your workers’ comp benefits.
 Again, these cases are extremely difficult to prove, and proving them on your own reduces the chances of a successful case dramatically.